DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/TemplateInspector/TI-template-inspector-user-guide.md

 # Template Inspector User Guide

-Learn how to use Template Inspector to inspect object usage, find dependencies, and perform batch modifications to clean your files efficiently.
+Learn how to use Template Inspector to inspect object usage, find where they are being used, and perform batch modifications and delete them in your files efficiently.
 {: .fs-6 .fw-300 }

 ## Overview

-Template Inspector helps you inspect where objects are used so you can find their associated objects and delete them or modify their assignments to clean your files.
-The tool supports layers, line types, hatch styles, dimension styles, and text styles, performing depth scans to find usage and enabling batch modifications.
+Template Inspector helps you inspect where objects are used so you can batch modify their assignments, find their associated objects and delete them to clean your files.
+The supported objects are layers, line types, hatch styles, dimension styles, and text styles.

 **Key Features:**
-- **Multiple Object Types** - Inspect layers, line types, dimension styles, hatch styles, text styles
+- **Object Support** - Inspect layers, line types, dimension styles, hatch styles, text styles
-- **Search and Filter** - Find specific objects using search functionality
 - **Object Inspection** - View associated settings and objects for each item
 - **Batch Operations** - Update multiple objects simultaneously
-- **Object Deletion** - Delete unused objects with confirmation
+- **Object Deletion** - Delete unused objects after confirmation
-- **Real-time Filtering** - Filter data by name or criteria
+- **Search and Filter** - Find specific objects using search functionality

 ## Getting Started